1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 - Select the appropriate ESP32 board type and port in the Arduino IDE.
 If you use the recommended Joy-It board or an identical clone with a "WROOM32" chip, you have to select "ESP32 Dev Module" as board type in the Arduino IDE.
 - Set the transfer speed/baud rate to 115200 (Attention: Per default the Arduino IDE usually sets 921600 for ESP32 boards).
 - Please select the variant "Default 4MB with spiffs (1.2BM APP/1.5MB SPIFFS)" for "Partition Scheme".

+**Note: If BSB-LAN cannot connect to WiFi on ESP32, it will set up its own access point "BSB-LAN" with password "BSB-LPB-PPS-LAN" for 30 minutes.
+After that, it will reboot and try to connect again.**

 *Note: Even though the logging function also works with the ESP32, it is not advisable to use that function excessively due to the wear of the flash memory.*

 ---

 ### 12.2.1 ESP32 With Specific "BSB-LAN ESP32"-Adapter